 Raccoons are notorious for passing on a long list of serious health hazards to humans as well as other animals and the list includes dreaded diseases such as Salmonella, Leptospirosis, Raccoon Roundworm and the deadly Rabies virus.
 In case of the potentially fatal Rabies virus, infected raccoons can pass on this virus to humans and other animals through their saliva.
 Raccoon bites and scratches are therefore extremely dangerous and you should seek immediate medical attention if you or your pet have been subjected to a raccoon attack.

 The feces and urine of raccoons are potential carriers of other diseases and conditions too and the list includes names such as Salmonella, Leptospirosis and Raccoon Roundworm.
 The symptoms and effects of these conditions range from high fever and diarrhea to other serious implications such as improper functioning and damage to the central nervous system and liver and kidney disorders.
 Therefore, even having raccoons frequenting your property can prove to be a potential threat to you and your family’s health.

 Raccoon Control Solutions

-We offer you safe and effective raccoon removal solutions through our timely and guaranteed services.
+We offer you safe and effective wildlife removal Hamilton solutions through our timely and guaranteed services.
 Our services will only take care of your current raccoon problem, but will also leave you with plenty of practical tips on how to avoid a similar situation in the future.
 Whether you have raccoons rummaging through your trash for food or attacking your gardens for berries and more, or even have an entire raccoon family setting up their den on your property, no raccoon problem is too big or small for our technically qualified and licensed team of professionals.
 Call us today on 647-977-5890 for a prompt inspection at a time suitable to you, and we will provide you with professional services that will tackle your raccoon problem in a satisfying and comprehensive manner.